 - Another 20% have a problem with the man’s sperm.

 - The remaining 65% of couples will require treatment for both partners to conceive naturally.

 IVF may also be used if you or your partner has a low sperm count (oligospermia), if your ovaries are damaged (as in polycystic ovarian syndrome), or if you have unexplained infertility with no apparent cause found after extensive testing.

 IVF is the most common fertility treatment in the world.
 The number of IVF treatments has increased every year since its introduction in 1978, and it’s now one of the most popular infertility treatments.

 IVF is also an effective infertility treatment and can result in a successful pregnancy if you have problems with your ovaries or fallopian tubes, such as blocked or burst cysts or endometriosis.

-You may be the right candidate if you or your partner have:
+You may be the right candidate if you or your partner have the following:

-if the sperm concentration in men is under below average, or the sperm movement is weak, or there are abnormalities in sperm size and shape, these problems can make it difficult for sperm to fertilize an egg.
+If the sperm concentration in men is below average, sperm movement is weak, or there are abnormalities in sperm size and shape, these problems can make it difficult for sperm to fertilize an egg.